envi/olesia-khomchyn.github.io/docs/Envi_Use_Cases.md

 Batch (all) end

 ```
-## <span style="color: #F05D30">Inventory Master Interface</span>
+## <span style="color: #F05D30">Inventory Master interface</span>
-Inventory Master Interface is used for synchronization of Inventory related changes that occurred in Envi with other external systems since the specified point in time.
-The Interface combines data on the following entities:
+The Inventory Master interface is used for synchronization of Inventory related changes that occurred in Envi with other external systems since the specified point in time.
+The interface combines data on the following entities:

  - Inventory
  - Inventory Vendors